 Greg served for three years as associate director of programs at Community for New Direction before being appointed as the CEO in 2007.
-He is a licensed independent chemical dependency counselor and a certified prevention specialist II with a bachelor’s degree in business administration from Fisk University (Nashville, TN) and a master’s degree in clinical mental health counseling from The Ohio State University.
+As the CEO, Greg is primarily responsible for carrying out the strategic plans and policies as established by the board of directors.
+He is a licensed independent chemical dependency counselor and a certified prevention consultant with a bachelor’s degree in business administration from Fisk University (Nashville, TN) and a master’s degree in clinical mental health counseling from The Ohio State University.

-John Dawson, BS, LCDCIII, OCPSII, is a highly motivated leader with 20 years experience working with disadvantaged and behaviorally challenged adults, youth, and families.
+John Dawson, BS, LCDCIII, OCPC, is a highly motivated leader with 20 years’ experience working with disadvantaged and behaviorally challenged adults, youth, and families.
 John is licensed to provide both chemical dependency counseling and prevention services.
 John is very passionate about helping others and has continually made a difference in the lives of Franklin County adults, youth and families.
-John is extremely dedicated to researching best practices for the prevention and treatment of adolescents.
-John has been described by supervisors and colleagues as being highly professional, an excellent leader, and a role model in the field of prevention and treatment services.
-John Dawson has worked for the House of Hope Inc., Maryhaven Inc., and currently works in the capacity of Vice President / COO at Community for New Direction.
+John is dedicated to researching best practices for the prevention and treatment of adolescents.
+John has been described by supervisors and colleagues as being professional, an excellent leader, and a role model in the field of prevention and treatment services.
+John Dawson has previously worked for House of Hope, Inc., and Maryhaven, Inc.

-William L. Gardner III – Chief Financial Officer for Community for New Direction since January 27, 2014, where he is responsible for primary day-to-day responsibility for planning, implementing, managing and controlling all financial-related activities of the organization.
-William has over thirty years of combined experience in accounting, tax preparation and financial related activities in both for-profit companies and non-profit organizations as well as operating his own CPA firm.
-He is a former Adjunct Instructor at Columbus State Community College where he provided traditional classroom and web-based course instructions for “Legal & Financial Issues in Non-Profit Management.”
+William L. Gardner III – William joined Community for New Direction in 2014.
+As CFO, he is responsible for planning, implementing, managing and controlling all financial-related activities of the organization.
+William has more than 30 years’ of combined experience in accounting, tax preparation and financial related activities in both for-profit companies and non-profit organizations, as well as operating his own CPA firm.
+He is a former adjunct instructor at Columbus State Community College where he provided traditional classroom and web-based course instructions for “Legal & Financial Issues in Non-Profit Management.”

-William is a licensed CPA in Ohio and graduate Franklin University in Columbus where he received a Bachelors of Science in Accounting in 1992 and Bachelors of Science majoring in Business Management and Public Administration in 1984.
+William is a licensed CPA in Ohio and graduate of Franklin University in Columbus where he received a Bachelors of Science in Accounting and Bachelors of Science in Business Management and Public Administration.